pharris2411/peterharris.dev/content/posts/2020-08-15-Crestron-CNAMPX-16X60.md

 > Powering on the amp for the first time to test all the channels.
 At this point I was battery powering everything else connected to it in case anything went wrong.

 To do anything with the CNAMPX-16X60 I had to power on the Cresnet board first.
 The official spec requires 24 volts DC power, but luckily it was perfectly happy with only 19 volts -- which was great since I have a large collection of old laptop power supplies.
-Once I connected power I hit the "bypass" button on the back of the amp, and heard all the relays click to life.
+Once I connected power I hit the "override" button on the back of the amp, and heard all the relays click to life.

 Success!

 But this wasn't really a final solution by any means.
-The bypass button is a nice workaround if you don't have a full Crestron install, but it's necessary to hit that button any time the Cresnet power source resets.
+The override button is a nice workaround if you don't have a full Crestron install, but it's necessary to hit that button any time the Cresnet power source resets.
 While that could be as rare as the occasional power outage... leaving the amp on 24x7 would waste electricity and generate unnecessary heat.
 This amp idles at around 150 watts so it's not insignificant!

 Ultimately, I needed a better way to control the amp's power state.